FrankReiser/ReiserRT_Core/README.md

-NOTE: Like ObjectPool, BlockPool should be instantiated early and owned at a level, high enough within an application's architecture, so that it will not go out of scope until all object block created from it are returned.
+NOTE: Like ObjectPool, BlockPool should be instantiated early and owned at a level, high enough within an application's architecture, so that it will not go out of scope until all object blocks created from it are returned.
 Failing to honor this requirement will result in undefined behavior.